AnnaPicha/PEANUT/README.md

 ## Installation
 <!-- Minimal instructions to get started locally. -->
 ### Requirements
 This is just a place-holder.
 There is nothing to install yet.
+This neural network architecture will be built using pytorch.
 - Python >= 3.8
 - pytorch, ...